CMU-MultiComp-Lab/adv-mmml-course/_pages/syllabus.md

     - 7 points for the synopsis created by the two leads to summarize the main take-home messages of these discussions
   - The final score will be computers by taking the top 2 scores, if the student was discussion synopsis lead more than twice during the semester.

+**Grading breakdown for 12-unit version (with course project)**
+- Grading breakdown of the 6-unit version will be scaled to 50%.
+The second 50% comes from the course project:
+  - Pre-proposal and project preferences 5%
+  - Proposal and literature review 15%
+  - Weekly updates 30%
+  - Mid-term report 20%
+  - Final report 30%
+- Project preference form
+  - This form is designed to help students with the team matching process, for the course research project.
+- Pre-proposal
+  - This short 1-page pre-proposal is designed to confirm teams and share initial thoughts about the research project, including which dataset is planned to be used as part of the project
+- Proposal and literature review
+  - The proposal report should present the initial research ideas for the course project.
+Students are expected to explore new research ideas as part of the course research project.
+The proposal should summarize these research ideas.
+It should also give an overview of the dataset and main research tasks that will be addressed.
+  - An important part of this proposal report will be a detailed literature review, including recent papers and models related to the dataset, research tasks and the new research ideas.
+- Weekly updates
+  - Project teams are expected to meet with instructors on a regular basis.
+    - Project meetings will be about 20-30 minutes long.
+    - Each meeting will be usually with one instructor.
+    - Each team should plan to have one project meeting per week.
+  - To help streamline the project meetings, team members should prepare some update document before each meeting
+    - Each team can decide to use either an online Google Docs or Google Slides for these updates.
+    - The goal is to keep these updates informal, with only the main points highlighted in the updates.
+      - For example, a bullet list with 3-4 items may be sufficient.
+    - The same online document should be used for all weekly meetings, so that instructors can easily review previous updates.
+  - Weekly updates will be graded by instructors, 3 points per update meeting.
+  - The final score will be computed by taking the top 10 scores for the whole semester.
+- Midterm report
+  - The goal of the midterm report is to summarize the current research progress.
+Students should have started already exploring new research ideas.
+The midterm report should summarize these initial results and discuss them.
+This report should also present the updated list of research ideas that the team plan to explore.
+- Final report
+  - The final report should follow similar structure of a research paper.
+It should motivate the problem and research ideas.
+It should present the novel approaches, describe the experiment and discuss the results.

 #### Notes about absences and late submissions